Ch3rry-Pi3-AI/LLM-Music-Composer/README.md

-# 🎼 **Utilities Functions for Audio Generator — LLMOps Music Composer**
+# 🎼 **Music LLM Module — LLMOps Music Composer**

-This branch adds the first functional component to the project: the audio-generation utilities.
+This branch introduces the project’s first **LLM-powered musical-generation component**.
-These functions allow musical note names to be converted into frequencies and then synthesised into WAV audio, forming the foundation for all future music-generation features.
+The new module provides melody creation, harmony building, rhythm suggestion, and musical-style adaptation using a Groq-hosted LLaMA model.

+This marks the beginning of the intelligent composition pipeline and will serve as the backbone for future melody construction, arrangement logic, and style-based rendering.

 ## 🗂️ **Updated Project Structure**